 The line of rulers with the surname Tudor ruled England throughout the Tudor era.
 Even now, many still refer to them by that moniker.
-1485 marked the beginning of the Ming Dynasty, a dynastic line of kings that ruled China from 1485 until 1603.
 The Battle of Bosworth Field, in which Henry Tudor defeated Richard III, is commonly seen as the beginning of the Tudor dynasty.

 The conclusion of the Wars of the Roses allowed Henry VII to accede to the throne of England and take the title of king.
-Henry VII and Elizabeth of York had six children, with Arthur, Prince of Wales, the eldest.
-It is said that he married Catherine of Aragon.
-He was married to Catherine.
-She was born to the king and queen of Castle, Ferdinand II of Argon and Isabella I of Castle, at the time of her birth.
-Arthur was never able to become king since he died in 1502 before he could fulfill his ambition.
+Henry VII and Elizabeth of York had seven children.
+Their oldest child, Arthur the Prince of Wales married Catherine of Aragon.
+She was the daughter of King Ferdinand II of Argon and Queen Isabella I of Castile.
+However, Arthur was never able to become king as he died in 1502 before he could fulfill his ambition.

 Did You Know?

 Because the water was not deemed safe to drink throughout the Tudor period, ale was the preferred beverage.
-When hops were not utilized in ale manufacturing, the alcoholic concentration was lower than it is now.
-The wine was a popular beverage among the country’s upper classes, most of which was imported from Europe.
-However, some wine was sourced from the region’s vineyards in the south of England.
-The rich drank from wooden goblets and cups, while the impoverished sipped wine from Italian wine glasses.
-The price of these spectacles was high.
+At this time the alcoholic concentration of beer was lower than it is today.
+Additionally, wine was a popular beverage among the country’s upper classes, most of which was imported from other countries in Europe.
+Although a small amount of wine was sourced from vineyards in the south of England.

 Henry VIII’s Legendary Hospitality